Ubuntu version history: Ubuntu 14.04 LTS (Trusty Tahr)

 Mark Shuttleworth announced on 31 October 2011 that by Ubuntu 14.04, Ubuntu would support smartphones, tablets, TVs and smart screens.

 On 18 October 2013, Shuttleworth announced that Ubuntu 14.04 (Trusty Tahr) would focus on "performance, refinement, maintainability, [sic] technical debt" and encouraged the developers to make "conservative choices".
-This version, the 20th release of Ubuntu, was released on 17 April 2014.
+It was released on 17 April 2014.
 Support ended on 25 April 2019, after which extended security maintenance was available to Ubuntu Advantage customers for two more years.
 However, in September 2021, Canonical announced that it would extend LTS support for the 14.04 and 16.04 to a total of 10 years, extending ESM support for 14.04 until April 2024.
+In November 2025, Canonical announced they are further expanding LTS support to 15 years through their Legacy add-on, extending support for 14.04 through April 2029.

 The development cycle for this release focused on the tablet interface, specifically the Nexus 7 and Nexus 10 tablets.
 Ubuntu 14.04 reintroduced the ability to turn off the global menu system and use locally integrated menus instead for individual applications.
 Other features included a Unity 8 developers' preview, new mobile applications, a redesigned Startup Disk Creator tool, a new forked version of the GNOME Control Center called the Unity Control Center, and default SSD TRIM support.
 GNOME 3.10 is installed by default.

 In reviewing Ubuntu 14.04 LTS in April 2014, Jim Lynch concluded: "While there are not a lot of amazing new features in this release, there are quite a few very useful and needed tweaks that add up to a much better desktop experience.
 Canonical's designers seem to be listening to Ubuntu users again, and they seem willing to make the changes necessary to give the users what they want."
 Scott Gilbertson of Ars Technica stated, "Ubuntu is one of the most polished desktops around, certainly the most polished in the Linux world, but in many ways that polish is increasingly skin deep at the expense of some larger usability issues, which continue to go unaddressed release after release."